What Is Factom?

 Based out of Austin, TX, the core team has multiple members with several years of experience in the blockchain space.

 The company has few direct competitors.
-Its biggest competitor is NEM which released a whitepaper for Apostille earlier this year.
+Its biggest competitor is NEM which released a whitepaper for Apostille in 2017.
 Like Factom, Apostille specializes in the notarization and timestamping of data and documents.

-This may change as the network gains popularity, though.
-The price of a Factoid is directly tied to the amount of network usage.
-As more businesses join the network, it will become more costly to submit Entries which will, in turn, affect the Factoid price.
+The price of FCT is directly tied to the amount of network usage.
+As more businesses join the network, it will become more costly to submit Entries which will, in turn, affect the FCT price.

-Once the number of Factoids being burned outpaces the 73,000 that are created each month, the currency will become deflationary.
-This may drive the price up even further.
+Once the number of FCT being burned outpaces the 73,000 that are created each month, the currency will become deflationary.
+Passing this breakeven point should drive the price up even further.

 CoinMarketCap lists all of the exchanges and trading pairs that are available for Factom.

-You have two recommended wallet options to store your Factoids:
+You have two recommended wallet options to store your FCT:

 - Secure (Encrypted) Enterprise Wallet